 and begin gameplay.

-Playing Steam Games on Oculus with Air Link
+Playing Steam Games on Your Meta Quest with Air Link

-First, launch the Oculus software and select “Settings.”
+First, launch the Meta software and select “Settings.”
 Choose the “Beta” tab at the top of Settings.
 Then select the “Air Link” toggle and turn it on.

-Now put on your Oculus Quest headset and select the Oculus button on the right control to get to the home menu.
-Then select “Oculus Air Link.”
+Now put on your Quest headset and select the Meta button on the right control to get to the home menu.
+Then select “Meta Air Link.”
 Now you should be ready to access Steam VR games.

 provides defect and malfunction coverage and lasts for one year.
 However, you’re on your own once that period ends, so it’s important to have extended warranty coverage.

 Given the wide array of issues that can go wrong, from dead pixels to controller drops, many users can benefit from extended coverage from Upsie